joyceycodes/JamPackd/journals/marble.md

 - working with James on Update playlist
 - was able to successfully update playlist
 - working with Z on front end stuff

+11/26

+- met with team on the weekend, started work on last few endpoints, ran in to many errors

+11/28/22

+- Worked on API endpoints with James and Andrew, have to work more on it tomorrow.
+- Worked with Z for the front end log in log out and signup features.
+- Figuring out how to get the signup router to work keep getting a get error and CORS error.
+- For tomorrow:
+        - Create logged in home page
+        - Create playlist page